Electrical safety inspections play a critical role in maintaining safe homes and businesses.

 Electrical Safety Inspection Checklist

-While performing an inspection, professionals measure the following:
+During an inspection, professionals evaluate the following:

 Common Electrical Hazards in Homes